-Since trizolam causes drowsiness and exhaustion the next day, it is not recommended for people who have a job that requires them to get up early in the morning.
-It is also not suitable for individuals whose jobs are to operate vehicles or heavy machinery
+Since triazolam causes drowsiness and exhaustion the next day, it is not recommended for people who have a job that requires them to get up early in the morning.
+It is also not suitable for individuals whose jobs are to operate vehicles or heavy machinery.

 9. Temazepam (Restoril)

 This medicine is used for short-term insomnia treatment.
-Restoril is classified as a Schedule IV controlled substance under the Convention of Psychotropic Substances, meaning it carries a high risk of abuse and dependency.
+Restoril is classified as a Schedule IV controlled substance under the Convention on Psychotropic Substances, meaning it carries a high risk of abuse and dependency.